Democratic and Republican Left group: 13th legislature (2007–2012)

+14th and 15th legislatures (2012–2022)

 Following the 2012 legislative elections, André Chassaigne was designated by the 10 deputies of the Left Front to form a parliamentary group, with only 15 deputies now required to form a parliamentary group, again raising the possibility of seeking support from "progressive" deputies representing Réunion, Martinique, and Guadeloupe.
 With the support of two such deputies already confirmed, as previous members of the group, the support of two newly elected deputies in Martinique, Jean-Philippe Nilor and Bruno Nestor Azerot, was sought out.
 The search for the fifteenth deputy proved difficult; though Ary Chalus of Guadeloupe, another newly minted deputy, was expected to join the group, the situation was complicated by Chalus's statement on 21 June that he would associate with the Socialist group.
 The continued existence of the group was finally assured with the confirmation that Gabriel Serville of the Guianese Socialist Party (PSG) would sit with the GDR in the assembly, the group now reduced to 15 deputies.

 In the 2017 legislative elections, the PCF and la France Insoumise, the movement founded by Jean-Luc Mélenchon prior to the presidential election, failed to establish an alliance to run common candidates in the legislative elections.
 Both subsequently decided to form separate parliamentary groups; Chassaigne declared that the GDR would continue on 21 June, including 11 of its own deputies and 4 from overseas France, but would not oppose the initiatives of the la France Insoumise group.
 Mélenchon's insistence on voting discipline respecting his movement's program proved an obstacle in any potential alliance between the two.
 At the time of its formation on 27 June, the parliamentary group included 16 deputies.

 Pour La Réunion MP Karine Lebon sits in the group.

+16th legislature (2022–2024)

+Following the 2022 French legislative election, the GDR group was reconstituted with 22 deputies—12 from the PCF and 10 from overseas territories representing Réunion, Martinique, French Guiana, and French Polynesia.
+André Chassaigne was reelected president for a third consecutive term.
+The group participated in the New Ecological and Social People's Union (NUPES) intergroup alongside La France Insoumise, Socialist, and Ecologist groups.